1968 NCAA University Division basketball tournament

 The 1968 NCAA University Division basketball tournament involved 23 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 8, 1968, and ended with the championship game on March 23 in Los Angeles, California.
+The 30th annual edition of the tournament began on March 9, 1968, and ended with the championship game on March 23, at the Memorial Sports Arena in Los Angeles, California.
 A total of 27 games were played, including a third-place game in each region and a national third-place game.

 UCLA, coached by John Wooden, won the national title with a 78–55 victory in the final game over North Carolina, coached by Dean Smith.
 Lew Alcindor of UCLA was named the tournament's Most Outstanding Player for the second of three consecutive years.
 This UCLA team, composed of three All-Americans, Player of the Year Alcindor, Lucius Allen, and Mike Warren, along with dead eye pure shooter Lynn Shackleford (most of his shots would be 3 pointers today) and burly senior power forward Mike Lynn is considered to be one of the greatest teams in college basketball history.